cucapra/turnt/README.md

 These options lets you switch between different test environments:

 - `--env` or `-e`: Give the name of a configured [environment](#multiple-environments) to run.
 Use this multiple times to run multiple environments.
 By default, Turnt runs all the configured environments for every test.
+Use the special name `default` for the top-level, unnamed test environment.
 - `--config` or `-c`: Look for this config filename instead of the default `turnt.toml`.